flare-foundation/flare-system-client/README.md

 # To specify an API key for this endpoint set it via PROTOCOL_X_API_KEY_2 env var

 [submit1]
-enabled = true            # (optional) set to false to disable a specific submitter, default: enabled start_offset = "5s"       # start fetching data and submitting txs after this offset from the start of the epoch tx_submit_retries = 1     # (optional) number of retries for submitting txs, default: 1 data_fetch_retries = 1    # (optional) number of retries for fetching data from the API, default: 1
+enabled = true            # (optional) set to false to disable a specific submitter, default: true start_offset = "5s"       # start fetching data and submitting txs after this offset from the start of the epoch tx_submit_retries = 1     # (optional) number of retries for submitting txs, default: 1 data_fetch_retries = 1    # (optional) number of retries for fetching data from the API, default: 1